remyers/txtenna-python/README.md

 > NOTE: if you will be accessing a local [bitcoind](https://bitcoincore.org/en/download/) daemon, we use the [getrawtransaction](https://bitcoin.org/en/developer-reference#getrawtransaction) RPC call which expects a local **indexed** installation of bitcoind.

+> WARNING: This project has not had a professional security review and should only be used for research and testing.

+# Troubleshooting

-> TIP: You may need to install the [77-gotenna.rules](https://github.com/gotenna/PublicSDK/blob/master/python-public-sdk/77-gotenna.rules) file for linux systems that use the udev device manager.
+* You may need to install the [77-gotenna.rules](https://github.com/gotenna/PublicSDK/blob/master/python-public-sdk/77-gotenna.rules) file for linux systems that use the udev device manager.

-> TIP: if you change your SDK Token, delete the .goTenna file created by txtenna.py .
+* If you change your SDK Token, delete the .goTenna file created by txtenna.py .
+* Either use sudo to run Python or use chmod to grant access to your USB serial device if you see this error:

+        SerialException: [Errno 13] could not open port /dev/ttyACM0: [Errno 13] Permission denied: '/dev/ttyACM0'
+        ERROR:goTenna.driver.Driver:Failed to connect to device!
+* You can plug in two goTennas and test communication between them from different shell windows.
+* To test txtenna-python with the TxTenna app ou must [build a version of the TxTenna App](https://github.com/MuleTools/txTenna) that uses the same [SDK Token](https://gotenna.com/pages/sdk#sdk-signup) as you use with txtenna-python.

 # How does it work